CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Introduction

-We integrate our algorithm into two state-of-the-art (SOTA) cache eviction methods, SnapKV~\cite{SnapKV} and AdaKV~\cite{ada}, replacing their reliance on solely attention-weight-based strategies.
-Through extensive evaluations using Needle-in-a-Haystack tests and 16 datasets from LongBench across two compression scenarios, our algorithm more accurately selects critical cache entries, significantly enhancing post-eviction generation quality under various budget constraints.
-Further empirical analysis confirms and elucidates the practical benefits of our algorithm: (1) It effectively reduces output perturbation in most attention heads, achieving over 92\% heads in the Llama model.
+We integrate our algorithm into three state-of-the-art (SOTA) cache eviction methods, SnapKV~\citep{SnapKV}, AdaKV~\citep{ada} and HeadKV~\citep{headkv}, replacing their reliance on solely attention-weight-based strategies. \footnote{The code for our proposed algorithm is publicly available at \url{https://github.com/FFY0/DefensiveKV}.
+Notably, the repository also hosts a further enhanced version of our approach, as detailed in follow-up study \cite{feng2026defensivekv}. } Comprehensive evaluations on 29 datasets from Ruler and LongBench, as summarized in Figure~\ref{fig:loss_summ}, demonstrate that our method serves as a universal enhancement, substantially improving post-eviction generation quality.
+Further empirical analysis confirms and elucidates the practical benefits of our algorithm: (1) It effectively reduces output perturbation in over 92\% of the Llama model's attention heads.
 (2) Its advantages accumulate across layers, significantly lowering the perturbation in final-layer hidden states.
 (3) It consistently performs well across various cache sizes, robustly mitigating quality loss under different resource constraints in practical applications.
 Our contributions can be summarized as follows:

 \begin{enumerate} \item We highlight that current cache eviction methods neglect the crucial problem of identifying critical KV cache entries.
 To address this, we propose using output perturbation as a criterion for determining criticality.
-Our analysis shows that attention weights alone are insufficient; the value states projected by the parameter matrix are also essential. \item Building on the constraint of the worst-case output perturbation, we propose a novel critical entry selection algorithm.
-When integrated into SOTA eviction methods, comprehensive evaluations across the Needle-in-a-Haystack test and Longbench benchmark demonstrate its effectiveness in improving generation quality. \item Further empirical analysis examines and confirms the benefits of our perturbation-constrained selection algorithm.
+Our analysis shows that attention weights alone are insufficient; the value states projected by the parameter matrix are also essential. \item Building on the constraint of worst-case output perturbation, we propose a novel critical entry selection algorithm as a universal enhancement.
+When integrated with three SOTA eviction techniques, it reduces compression loss by more than half on average, as validated across three distinct LLMs on 29 datasets from Ruler and LongBench benchmarks (Figure~\ref{fig:loss_summ}).

+\item Further empirical analysis examines and confirms the benefits of our perturbation-constrained selection algorithm.
 This analysis also highlights the significant potential for optimizing critical cache selection from the theoretical perspective of output perturbation. \end{enumerate}